pitt-cpace/NebulonGPT/README.md

 - **Real-time transcription** with interim results
 - **Model management interface** for easy switching
 - **WebSocket-based** communication on port 2700
+- **Voice caching** - saves up to 2 seconds of voice data for connection recovery

 ## Prerequisites